- Incidences of mob lynchings were increased these days in the name of unofficial beef ban. And the sad thing is that culprits are left unpunished.

 Though average Indian isn’t becoming intolerant, we can surely say that majoritarian politics are increasing and posing a serious threat to our nation.
 Severe action must be taken against the political leaders and people that incite violence in the name of cow vigilantism, nationalism etc. Only then everyone feels safe despite their caste and religion.

 Afterwords :- Do you think intolerance is growing in India?
 Express your thoughts in the comment section below.
+Subscribe to our blog to get new topics delivered to your mail.

 Copyright @ Group Discussion Ideas.